 The delivery is another time when things can go wrong.
 Shoulder dystocia, uterine rupture, and similar issues can lead to problems during the delivery.
 In some cases, the practitioner may have to use forceps or a vacuum to help guide the baby out of the birth canal.
 Procedures like this can cause serious issues if they aren’t handled correctly, but not doing anything can also be problematic.

 Many types of injuries can occur during the course of childbirth.
 These include head trauma, which can involve skull fractures and hematomas.
-Brachial plexus, spinal cord and facial injuries are also possible.
+Brachial plexus injuries, spinal cord injuries, and facial injuries are also possible.
 These may cause only temporary issues, but they are sometimes lifelong and require considerable treatment.

 When injuries occur